2017 UPAC National Convention information

-The airstrip is open for normal operations during the convention.
-Be sure to keep an ey e out for other aircraft.
+The aerodrome is open for normal operations during the convention.
+Be sure to keep an eye out for other aircraft.
 It’s a “see and be seen” situation!
 Proper circuit procedures are important, especially in high traffic areas.

 Bring your own tie downs and two-stroke oil.
 We can supply auto gasoline on request, but there is no aviation fuel.

 Be sure to carry the proper documents for your aircraft (CofA, CofR, insurance, pilot permit/ license, medical, etc).
 Make sure the data plate matches the documents and that your placards are in place.

 If you are coming from the northeast, be aware that the Waterloo International Airport Control Zone is Class C; you need a functioning Mode C transponder as well as a radio to enter the control zone.
 With no transponder, you will have to go around the Control Zone or go over it.
 The Control Zone extends upwards to 3,000 ft AGL or 4,000 ft.
 ASL, so you’ll need to be higher than that.
 Be aware that there is also transponder airspace at 6,500 ft.
 AGL and above.

 There is an area at the east end of the T-hangars for pilots who want to set up a tent under the wing of their aircraft.
 Alternatively, we can transport you and your camping gear to the other camping areas.

 If you want to camp under the wing of your aircraft or if you are exhibiting an aircraft and wish to do demonstration flights, let the marshaller know when you arrive.